This information is intended to provide clarity and transparency to pupils and parents/carers about what to expect from remote education, whilst:

 • PST will support families to access other agencies and financial support when needed.

-• Signposting to volunteer and help groups for those shielding or self-isolating.
+• Signposting to volunteer and help groups for who need support.